dthain/opsys-sp22/homework-scheduling.md

 Part A - Scheduling Archetypes
 ----------------------------------

-Suppose that you have the following jobs to schedule in a single-processor operating system:
+Suppose that you have the following jobs to schedule in a single-processor operating system.

 |      | Arrival Time | Length |
 |------|----|----|